What do you need to move to another country?

 Anything you can think of, anything that is important in your life: Pay attention to it, experience how it would be in you were to live there permanently.

 Don’t take anything for granted, try it out.

-You might have looked up factors such as amount of sunshine, hotness of the women/men, cost of living, and so on.
+- You might have done research into factors such as the amount of sunshine, hotness of the women/men, cost of living, and so on.

 This is why hands-on experience in a country is totally recommended if you are seriously considering moving there.